 The Mayflower is one of the most important ships in American history.

 This cargo ship brought the pilgrims to Massachusetts in the 17th century.
 These pilgrims were some of the first settlers to America after they established the Plymouth colony.
 This journey made the Mayflower an icon of European colonization.
+The following are some facts about the Mayflower:

-Who Was the Captain of the Mayflower?:
+Who Was the Captain of the Mayflower?

 The captain of the Mayflower was a businessman named Christopher Jones.
 Jones was born in Harwich, England around 1570 and was the son of a mariner and ship owner, also named Christopher Jones.